mouseless/mouseless.codes/how-we-work.md

 #### Frequent Releases

-Check out DO releases to see frequency of our delivery cycle;
+Check out Baked releases to see frequency of our delivery cycle;

-:link-button{to="https://github.com/mouseless/do/releases" text="See in GitHub"}
+:link-button{to="https://github.com/mouseless/baked/releases" text="See in GitHub"}

 #lead-time